Poikilos/integratoredu/README.md

 !=high-priority
 ~=low-priority
 ?=needs verification in current git version
+* most section-specific or even unit-specific variables (such as default_total) should be moved
+* permissions should specify unit_id (to determine which campuses the person can select [and which is their default, otherwise make campus priority list])
+* make section priority list able to be different for each unit
 * (!) add autofill all to reports when has selected_month
 * (?) doesn't load new month on month change (keeps existing months lists instead, until restart)
 * add mongodb database backup and restore feature